 Did You Know!
 CBD Oil

 The CBD that extracts to make oils and other products will come from trichomes.
-Some experts referred to trichomes as ‘Plant Hair’ just because of their strong growth structure and their ability to retain metabolites.
+Some experts referred to trichomes as ‘Plant Hair’ because of their strong growth structure and ability to retain metabolites.

 The CBD solvent extraction from trichomes will vary in CBD potency; it all depends on the presence of CBD in the trichomes and also the method that is used to extract the CBD from the trichomes.